 The tone stack modifies parts values of the Fender Bassman 5F6-A stack to reduce insertion loss by narrowing the range of frequencies defined as midrange.

-Here is the tone stack response (dB gain versus frequency in hertz) with the middle control at 50-percent rotation.
+Based on SPICE simulation,4 here is the tone stack response (dB gain versus frequency in hertz) with the middle control at 50-percent rotation.

 Insertion loss at midrange is about 3dB less than for the 5F6-A Bassman.

 The phase inverter tweaks a few of the Bassman's parts values.

 To compensate for imbalance between the two phases, the plate load resistor value for inverted phase is reduced to 82kΩ.
 The 10kΩ + 5kΩ = 15kΩ tail carries the current of two triodes, so the equivalent for one triode is 30kΩ.
 Adding this to the average 91kΩ plate load, the total resistance in series with the tube is 121kΩ plus the effective cathode resistor value.
 Since it also carries the current of two tubes, the latter's effective value is double the resistor's 470Ω value: 940Ω.
 For 121kΩ and a plate supply voltage of 320V, the 12AX7 calculator indicates that the DC grid bias is -1.15V.